Pastoral Leadership Development and Clergy Training Workshops

 Tim is a regular speaker at Pastors’ and Clergy Conferences in areas of leadership, church systems, professional ethics, mentoring, conflict management and the impact of clergy sexual abuse.
 He contributes to in-service training programs for clergy and leaders across several denominations and states.

-He is available to teach or train in the areas below:
+He is available to teach, train or facilitate in the areas below:

 Emotional and social intelligence for Pastors